tokyojack/Mario-Bot-JavaScript/README.md

 ## Usage

-!ping - Bot returns with Pong
+!ping - Bot replies with Pong

 *Note: as this bot is made for me to compare it to Python Discord bots, there are very little features*